GinocarloDelaCruz/StarWarsTokenizer/README.md

 Please see files in this repository for the programs.
 Thank you very much!

 Members:

-\nDela Cruz, Ginocarlo Mari
+Dela Cruz, Ginocarlo Mari

-  \nDe Leon, Celine Thea
+De Leon, Celine Thea

-  \nReyes, Isabella
+Reyes, Isabella